“Economics, as it has been practiced in the last three decades, has been positively harmful for most people.” — Economist Ha-Joon Chang

 Optional images for sharing this article:

-Scott Santens writes about basic income on his blog.
-You can also follow him here on Medium, on Twitter, on Facebook, or on Reddit where he is a moderator for the /r/BasicIncome community of over 28,000 subscribers.
+Scott Santens writes and speaks about the idea of unconditional basic income.
+You can follow him on Medium, Twitter, Facebook, TechCrunch, Futurism, Steemit, Twitch, Anchor, or Reddit where he is a moderator for the /r/BasicIncome community of over 57,000 subscribers.